Oxynet is a powerful AI-driven toolset for the automatic interpretation of cardiopulmonary exercise test (CPET) data.

 pyoxynet.test_pyoxynet()

-Pyoxynet includes a Conditional Generative Adversarial Network (CGAN) for generating realistic CPET data.
-Example:
+Pyoxynet includes a Conditional Generative Adversarial Network (CGAN) capable of generating realistic CPET data for research and testing purposes.

 from pyoxynet import *